otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-react-1.md

 Here are some reasons why people use **React**:

 - Applications can handle complex updates such as fetching large amounts of data and still feel fast and responsive.
 - You can write reusable and small pieces of code rather than large chunks of code.
-It solves the maintainability issue that you tend to have when writing vanilla **HTML**.
+It solves the maintainability issue that you tend to have when writing **HTML**.
 - Performs well in large applications, particularly when you need to fetch, change and render data.

 ### Where else will I use React in the BIT degree?